 Level: Tier 2

-The nice thing is that each module, or unit, includes everything you need.
+The nice thing is that each module or unit, includes everything you need.
 Teacher lesson books, student activity sheets, display master copies, and activities are all shared for free.
-There are also multiple forms for the assessments so you can use these to monitor progress across time.
+There are also multiple assessment forms, so you can use these to monitor progress across time.

 8. First Steps in Mathematics